 How to Prevent Nuisance Animal Problems During the Winter

-It is important to keep a well manicured lawn year around, but especially during seasonal changes.
+It is important to keep a well-manicured lawn year-round, but especially during seasonal changes.
 Piles of leaves, debris and overgrown bushes and branches can offer a warm, safe environment for critters to nest or den.
 Additionally, keeping all food/household waste in tightly sealed garbage bins, along with keeping up any outdoor pet food will help deter nuisance wildlife from being attracted to the property.

 It’s crucial to conduct routine inspections of your property and to have any entry points sealed by a wildlife control professional to stop and prevent unwanted pests from coming in.